nimaltd/spif/README.md

 ## SPI FLASH Library for STM32
 ---
 Please Do not Forget STAR, DONATE and support me on social network.
-Thank you.
+Thank you. :sparkling_heart:
 ---
 *  Author:     Nima Askari
 *  Github:     https://www.github.com/NimaLTD